Directed Reading Program at the University of Illinois Chicago

 Michael Gintz

-Michael Gintz is a third-year PhD student studying algebraic geometry and commutative algebra.
+Michael Gintz is a third-year PhD student studying commutative algebra and algebraic geometry.
 He'd be happy to introduce students to any number of topics related in whole or in part to either of these fields, and would be most interested to go through a textbook at the student's level to introduce them to a topic.

 Vignesh Jagathese